 2021-07-27T10:52:23.083-0400 [INFO] expiration: revoked lease: lease_id=database/creds/db-dba/3er4DsaHXUbkwj0lh5wDGroJ

-database and contains a reference to the role name
+database and has a reference to the role name

 First, disable the database secrets engine that the script enabled.
 This will remove all associated configuration so that you can then reconfigure it with a second execution of the script.